 There is no real point for the “common” people like myself to setup a home interior only for the perfect 30’ photo shoot.
 What about the interior’s remaining life-expectancy?
 Will it serve its purpose well by just be pleasing to the eye?
 For those of us who are fortunate enough to live a more “ordinary” life I prefer my home/business interior to be pleasing, harmonious, well balanced, quiet but always functional.
 I do not wish to compromise functionality over aesthetics on matters that will make my life fussier and more complicated.
 Life is too short to add more fussiness.

 The point I’m trying to make is: don’t bother to recreate someone’s bedroom setup as shown in home décor magazines.
 It won’t ever “work” properly for you, unless it was designed for you.
 Think where you have been and plan where you want to go.
-Trust your instinct and listen a little more closely to your inner voice rather than just “follow” trends?
+Trust your instinct and listen a little more closely to your inner voice rather than just “follow” trends.
 Better yet, make your very own trends your signature style instead.
-The point I am trying to make, is that style is based on instinct but, it can be cultivated and it can flourish when you nurture it, because your comfort zones will broaden.
+Although style is based on instinct it can still be cultivated and it can flourish when you nurture it, because your comfort zones will broaden one way or another.
+(Style vs trends is another interesting discussion I elaborate on this matter).

 Style is primarily a matter of instinct.